breandan/kotlingrad/README.md

 //...
 ```

-Kotlin𝛁 supports shape-safe tensor operations by encoding tensor rank as a parameter of the operand’s type signature.
+Kotlin∇ supports shape-safe tensor operations by encoding tensor rank as a parameter of the operand’s type signature.
 Since integer literals are a chain of subtypes, we need only define tensor operations once using the highest literal, and can rely on Liskov substitution to preserve shape safety for all subtypes.
 For instance, consider the rank-1 tensor (i.e. vector) case:

 ```kotlin
 @JvmName("floatVecPlus") infix operator fun <C: `1`, V: Vec<Float, C>> V.plus(v: V): Vec<Float, C> =